erasmus-without-paper/ewp-specs-api-iia-approval-cnr/README.md

 --------------------

 It is NOT guaranteed that all notifications will be delivered to you promptly.
-Some notifications may also **not reach you at all**.
-Also, not every server sends such notifications (look for `<sends-notifications/>` element in [IIAs Approval API][iias-approval-api]'s manifest entries to get a clue which servers do).
+Some notifications may also **not reach you at all**, e.g. due to implementation errors on the sending institution's server.

 [bad-cnr-request]: https://github.com/erasmus-without-paper/ewp-specs-architecture#bad-cnr-request